MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-compatibility.md

 If a user installed an authentication broker, they can choose to sign in with a security key when they access an application such as Outlook.
 They're redirected to sign in with FIDO2, and redirected back to Outlook as a signed in user after successful authentication.

 ### Microsoft app support without authentication broker
-Signing into Microsoft native apps with FIDO2 authentication when the user does not have an authentication broker is not supported at this time.
+Signing into Microsoft native apps with FIDO2 authentication when the user does not have an authentication broker on iOS, macOS, and Android is not supported at this time.

-### Third party app support without authentication broker
+### Third-party app support without authentication broker
 If the user has yet to install an authentication broker, they can still sign in with a security key when they access MSAL-enabled applications that meet the requirements as listed in [Support for FIDO2 authentication](~/identity-platform/support-fido2-authentication.md).

 ## Web browser support